Ibrashoukry/tp/docs/team/lee-yisheng.md

 ### **Enhancements Implemented**

-1. **List Command and enhanced with Type Filtering:**
-    * **What it does:** Allows users to filter the displayed entries by type (e.g., list /t meal, list /t workout).
-Previously, users could only view all entries.
-    * **Justification:** This feature significantly improves usability, especially as the number of entries grows.
-Users can quickly find specific types of records without manually scanning the entire list.
-    * **Highlights:**
-        * Implemented a dedicated ListCommandParser to handle the parsing logic for the list command, adhering to the Single Responsibility Principle (SRP).
-        * Refactored ListCommand to accept a Predicate\<Entry\>, making the filtering logic flexible and easily extensible for potential future filters (e.g., by date).
-        * Ensured backward compatibility: list with no arguments still shows all entries.
-        * Added comprehensive JUnit tests using a StorageStub to ensure test isolation from the file system.
-        * Included robust assertions and logging for better maintainability.
-2. **New Feature: dashboard Command:**
-    * **What it does:** Provides a consolidated, at-a-glance view of the user's health status, including today's calorie intake vs. goal, today's total milk pumped, and this week's workout minutes vs. goal.
-    * **Justification:** Addresses the user need to see the "bigger picture" of their health across different metrics without needing to run multiple list commands.
-This provides immediate, actionable insights.
-    * **Highlights:**
-        * Designed with high cohesion by abstracting logic into three distinct components:
-            * DashboardSummary (Model): Handles all data aggregation and calculations.
-            * DashboardFormatter (UI): Responsible solely for formatting the summary data into a user-friendly string.
-            * ViewDashboardCommand (Control): Acts as a simple orchestrator.
-        * This abstraction adheres strongly to SRP and makes the feature easy to test and modify (e.g., changing the dashboard layout only requires editing the DashboardFormatter).
-        * Added logging and assertions to all relevant classes.
-        * Included JUnit tests with a StorageStub to ensure correctness and isolation.
-3. **Refactoring for Cohesion and Extensibility (OCP):**
-    * **What it does:** Introduced EntryType and suggested CommandType enums to teammate Yu Jie to serve as single sources of truth for entry type definitions/parsing and command usage strings, respectively.
-Refactored ListCommandParser, Entry.fromStorageString, and Ui to utilize these enums.
-    * **Justification:** The previous design scattered type and command information across multiple classes (Parser, ListCommandParser, Entry, Mama), violating SRP and the Open/Closed Principle.
-Adding new entry types or commands required modifying multiple files, increasing maintenance burden and risk of bugs.
-    * **Highlights:**
-        * Significantly improved code cohesion by centralizing related logic within the enums.
-        * Made the system highly extensible.
-Adding a new Entry type now requires only modifying the EntryType enum; the parsers and UI update automatically.
-        * Cleaned up the Mama.main() method by abstracting UI messages into the Ui class.
+My primary contributions centered on enhancing data visibility and improving the application's architectural quality.
+I upgraded the **`list` command** to support type filtering (e.g., `list /t meal`), a critical usability feature for users managing a growing number of entries.
+This was achieved by implementing a dedicated `ListCommandParser` to adhere to the Single Responsibility Principle (SRP) and refactoring `ListCommand` to accept a `Predicate<Entry>`, which makes the filtering logic flexible and easily extensible for future criteria, such as filtering by date.

+To provide users with immediate, actionable insights, I introduced the new **`dashboard` command**.
+This feature gives a consolidated, at-a-glance view of the user's health status, summarizing daily calorie intake, milk production, and weekly workout progress against their goals.
+The design is highly cohesive, separating concerns into three distinct components: `DashboardSummary` (Model) for data aggregation, `DashboardFormatter` (UI) for presentation, and `ViewDashboardCommand` (Control) as an orchestrator, making the feature robust and easy to modify.

+Finally, I led a significant **refactoring effort to improve code cohesion and extensibility**.
+I introduced `EntryType` and `CommandType` enums to serve as single sources of truth, centralizing logic that was previously scattered across multiple classes.
+This change resolved violations of SRP and the Open/Closed Principle (OCP), making the system highly extensible; adding a new entry type now only requires updating the enum, and the relevant parsers and UI components adapt automatically.
 ### **Contributions to Team-Based Tasks**

 * Participated actively in weekly team meetings, contributing to feature planning and task allocation, ensuring that everything is moving accordingly.